smikitky/node-multi-integer-range/README.md

 ## Creating a _normalized_ MultiIntegerRange

-The fundamental data structure of this module is a **normalized** read-only array of `[min, max]` tuples, as shown in the following TypeScript definition.
-In other words, just an array of 2-element number arrays.
+The fundamental data structure of this package is a **normalized** read-only array of `[min, max]` tuples, as shown in the following TypeScript definition.
 Here, "normalized" means the range data is in the smallest possible representation and is sorted in ascending order.
+You can denote an unbounded range using the JavaScript constant `Infinity`.

 <!-- prettier-ignore -->
 ```ts